 c.
 Is authorized to submit requests to OPM to waive the limit on incentive amounts.

 16.4.2 The HR Director at each Center is responsible for the following:

 a.
 Implementing the incentive authorities in accordance with this NPR and applicable statutory and regulatory requirements.

 c.
-Submitting requests for group incentives to the Assistant Administrator, OHCM for approval.
+Submitting requests for group incentives to the Assistant Administrator, OCHCO for approval.

 d.
-Providing the OHCM with the information required for the annual report on incentives in accordance with regulatory requirements.
+Providing the OCHCO with the information required for the annual report on incentives in accordance with regulatory requirements.

 In addition to the categories of employees listed in 5 CFR Part 575, Recruitment, Relocation, and Retention Incentives; Supervisory Differentials; and Extended Assignment Incentives, Subparts A, B and C, an incentive may also be paid to an employee whose pay is administratively determined (AD pay plan) under 42 U.S.C. § 2473, Functions of Administration, Subsection (c) (i.e., NEX employee).

 16.6.1 For SES, ST, SL, and NEX positions:

 a.
 The Administrator has delegated authority to approve incentives to the Associate Administrator for Institutions and Management.

 b.
 In all cases, the approving official must be at least one level higher than the employee's supervisor, unless there is no official at a higher level in the Agency.